Cambridge Net Zero Action Plan

 Action Area 1: Energy Efficiency (Existing Buildings)

 Cambridge has grown a lot in recent years.
 This has led to a big increase in energy demand.
 The transition to a low-carbon energy supply cannot happen without the more efficient use of energy in existing buildings.
-As people switch equipment that combusts fossil fuels on-site to equipment that uses cleaner electric energy, such as heat pumps, induction cooktops, and electric water heaters demand for grid-supplied electricity will continue to grow.
+As people switch from equipment that use fossil fuels on-site to equipment that use electricity, such as heat pumps, induction cooktops, and electric water heaters demand for grid-supplied electricity will continue to grow.

 Timeline